relentless/OOWorkshop/Exercises.md

 # Exercises

+These exercises are designed to help you learn and practice OO concepts in C#.
+Don't worry if you don't finish them, especially if these things are new to you.

 ## Part 1: How to do OO in C#

-In these exercises we will learn the C# syntax and rules for object orientation in C# by building up an object model for products in a web store such as Amazon.
-This will be a console application.
+In these exercises we will learn the C# syntax and rules for object orientation in C# by building up an object model for products in a web store similar to Amazon.

-If you are not very familiar with OO, you may not finish this section.
+Create a console application to create your classes in.
+You will use this to try out your classes and objects, although you won't be writing an application as such.

 ### 1.1: Classes & Objects